Structural Text Segmentation of Legal Documents: Evaluation

-\paragraph{Consecutive Paragraph (CP) Topic Prediction.} To boost performance, we employ a sampling strategy inspired by Ein Dor et al.~\cite{ein-dor-etal-2018-learning}.
-For their triplet loss, samples are generated from within the same document only, which can be directly translated into sampling from intra-document paragraphs.
-Note that this strategy also no longer requires any merging of topics across documents, as all relevant information is now contained within a single ToS.
-To ensure comparison across models, we stick to the same annotated subset of our ToS data.
-Again, results are only conclusive for the performance between models.
+To boost performance and account for the coherent structures in the text, we employ a sampling strategy inspired by Ein Dor et al.~\cite{ein-dor-etal-2018-learning}.
+For their triplet loss, samples are generated inside the same document only, which can be translated into sampling from intra-document paragraphs.
+Note that this strategy also no longer requires any merging and annotation of topics across documents, as all relevant information is now contained within a single document.
+This fact opens up much larger generation of training data, which we omit in our current work for the sake of comparability with the RP model.
+To generate samples, we look at all paragraphs of a section and pair them as positive samples.
+Negative samples are picked from paragraphs of different sections in the same document.
+The third column of Figure~\ref{fig:sampling} depicts the consecutive paragraph setup, where the samples are limited to paragraphs of $Doc1$.
+Note that despite their similar setup, results of RP and CP runs in \Cref{SSPtab} are not evaluated on the same test set and thus are not comparable, since the test sets are each generated with the respective sampling strategies (RP or CP) as well.
+However, we are able to compare their downstream performance on the subsequently introduced text segmentation task (see \Cref{sec:textseg} and \Cref{OGtab}). \\

-The result of different sampling strategies along with the performance of the baselines is shown in \Cref{SSPtab}, where the Transformer-based models all outperform the baselines by significant margin.
-Among the baselines BoW has the worst performance overall, with the accuracy close to random, indicating that distinct word occurrences are not a sufficient indicator.
-Average GloVe has the best performance of all baselines models, but is still behind the Transformers by a large margin.
-Despite the NLI-pretrained SRoBERTa model (ST-Ro-N) achieving better scores than the base model (ST-Ro) for most setups, the difference is insignificant and shows that the pre-training on sentence similarity tasks does not directly influence our topic prediction setup.
+The result of different sampling strategies along with the performance of the baselines is shown in Table \ref{SSPtab}, where the transformer-based models all outperform the baselines by a significant margin.
+Among the baselines BoW has the worst performance overall, with the accuracy close to random, showing that distinct word occurrences are not a sufficient indicator.
+Average GloVe has the best performance of all baselines, but is still behind the transformers by a large margin.
+Despite the NLI-pretrained SRoBERTa model (ST-Ro-N) achieving better scores than the base model (ST-Ro) for most setups, the difference is insignificant, indicating that the pre-training on sentence similarity tasks does not directly influence our topic prediction setup.